Dance

 Why should I study Dance?

-Dance prepares you for participation in the 21st century by equipping you with transferrable skills, including critical and creative thinking skills, personal and social skills, and intercultural understanding.
+Dance prepares you for participation in the 21st century by equipping you with transferable skills, including critical and creative thinking skills, personal and social skills, and intercultural understanding.
 Dance develops individuals to be reflective thinkers who can pose and solve problems and work both independently and collaboratively.
 You will engage with dance practices and practitioners, to develop imaginative ways to make meaning of the world.

 Where does Dance lead?